 Available nitrogen (kg ha-1)

-The data in respect of soil available nitrogen is presented in (Table 7) at Pardi and Sawandri village.
+The data in respect of soil available nitrogen is presented in Table 6 at Pardi and Sawandri village.
 The results revealed that the significantly higher soil available nitrogen (322.50 and 331.30 kg ha-1) at Pardi and Sawandri village respectively, was recorded with the application of 300 g K at BT (Dec) + 300 g K after 60 days + KNO3 @ 1.5% spray after 90 days along with recommended dose of fertilizers (T9).
 The lowest soil available nitrogen was recorded with the application of RDF.
 Datir et al. (2020) observed that, maximum available soil nutrient content such as N (260.93), P (21.22) and K 453.30 kg ha-1 due to higher application of fertilizers (160 per cent RDF) through fertigation.

 Available phosphorus (kg ha-1)

-The data in respect of soil available phosphorus is presented in (Table 7) at Pardi and Sawandri village.
+The data in respect of soil available phosphorus is presented in Table 6 at Pardi and Sawandri village.
 The results revealed that the non-significantly higher soil available phosphorus (23.67 and 28.47 kg ha-1) at Pardi and Sawandri village respectively, was recorded with the application of 300 g K at BT (Dec) + 300 g K after 60 days + KNO3 @ 1.5% spray after 90 days along with recommended dose of fertilizers (T9).

 The lowest soil available phosphorus was recorded with the application RDF (21.73 and 26.13 kg ha-1) at Pardi and Sawandri village respectively.
 High fertigation frequency ameliorates situation, since there is a continuous forced mass flow, which goes from the surface into the soil.
 Increased saturation of P fixation sites in the soil due to high frequency and application rate results in higher amounts of P released to solution, which combined with the forced flow of water into the soil, facilitates the distribution and the consequent increased levels of P (Duenhas et al. 2002).